pmuens/awesome-serverless/README.md

 - [Serverless v1.24.0](https://serverless.com/blog/serverless-v1.24.0/) - Announcement blog post for Serverless Framework v1.24.0.
 - [Contract-based testing for event-driven architectures](https://serverless.com/blog/dave-copeland-contract-based-testing-event-driven-architectures-emit-2017/) - How to do contract-based testing in serverless architectures.
 - [Using even-driven architecture to transform core banking](https://serverless.com/blog/matthew-lancaster-event-driven-architecture-transform-banking-emit-2017/) - How serverless computing is introduced into old, legacy banking systems.
+- [How to test serverless applications](https://serverless.com/blog/how-test-serverless-applications/) - Post about different testing techniques for serverless applications.

 ## Screencasts